-Qualified cadets interested in becoming Air Force pilots may participate in the Flight Screening Program prior to undergraduate pilot training.
-The program is usually attended in conjunction with field training.
+Qualified cadets interested in becoming Air Force pilots will participate in the Flight Screening Program prior to undergraduate pilot training.
+This screening program includes classroom instruction as well as "hands-on" flight training.

 For more information contact the detachment staff at (205) 293-4305 or visit the detachment in Room 113 of Paterson Hall on the Alabama State University campus.